-This will have a big impact in calculating your credit score.
-The lender will be able to see when you missed payments and the type of credit that you missed the payment for.
-This Adverse Credit warning will influence their decision on whether they will lend to you.
-The more Adverse Credit instances you have, the less likely the lender is to let you borrow their money.
+This will have a big impact when calculating your credit score.
+The lender will be able to see when you missed payments, as well as the type of credit you missed the payment for.
+The more adverse credit instances you have, the less likely the lender is to let you borrow money.

-It allows us to understand the extent of the adversity on their credit file and we can advise of any lenders that may be able to help.
+It allows us to understand the extent of the adversity on a credit file, so we can advise of any lenders that may be able to help.
 By matching the customer with lenders that are likely to accept, we protect a customer's credit file from having any unnecessary full credit searches.